mitoop/laravel-gen-fillable/README.md

 # Gen Fillable
-Generate fillable array for a table.
+Generate fillable array for a model.

 ## Install
 ```shell